Eligibility for Dad and Partner Pay

 - provide care for a child born or adopted from 1 January 2013

 - had an individual adjusted taxable income of $150,000 or less in the financial year either before the date of your claim or the date your Dad and Partner Pay period starts, whichever is earlier

 - meet the work test, which requires you to have worked for:

 - at least 10 of the 13 months before the date your Dad and Partner Pay period starts, and

 - at least 330 hours in that 10 month period (just over a day a week), with no more than an eight week gap between two consecutive working days, and

 - are on unpaid leave or not working during your Dad and Partner Pay period

-Your Dad and Partner Pay period is the time you take off work and get Dad and Partner Pay for up to two weeks or it could be a shorter period.
+Your Dad and Partner Pay period is the time you take off work and get Dad and Partner Pay for.
+This can be up to two weeks or it could be a shorter period.
 For example, you could claim Dad and Partner Pay for one week or even one day.
 Your Dad and Partner Pay period must be taken in one continuous block.